-A CAUTION PSU Mismatch Conditions Mixing PSUs from previous generations of systems can result in a PSU mismatch condition or failure to turn on.
+PSU Mismatch Conditions A CAUTION Mixing PSUs from previous generations of systems can result in a PSU mismatch condition or failure to turn on.
 If two PSUs are used, they must be of the same maximum output power.
-For AC PSUs, use only PSUs with the Extended Power Performance (EPP) label on the back. - / .
-A CAUTION Data Loss The system needs one power supply for normal operation.
-On power-redundant systems, remove and replace only one power supply at a time in a system that is powered on. to unlatch and lift the optional cable management tres with power supply removal.
-Requirements: idelines listed in chapter "Safety Instructions" on er "Safety" on page 9.
+For AC PSUs, use only PSUs with the Extended Power Performance (EPP) label on the back.
+Data Loss The system needs one power supply for normal operation.
+On power-redundant systems, remove and replace only one power supply at a time in a system that is powered on.
+You may have to unlatch and lift the optional cable management arm if it interferes with power supply removal.
+Requirements: ✓ Follow the safety guidelines listed in chapter "Safety Instructions" on page 134 and chapter "Safety" on page 9.

-- If installed, remove the front plate. - \checkmark If applicable, remove the system from the rack. - Verify that both PSUs are of the same type and have the same maximum output power, that is listed on the PSU label (shown in watts).
+- ✓ If installed, remove the front plate. - ✓ If applicable, remove the system from the rack. - Verify that both PSUs are of the same type and have the same maximum output power, that is listed on the PSU label (shown in watts).